REITs have been a part of life in Hawaii for decades, generating tax revenue, supporting local organizations and charities, and creating jobs.

 They go all out to bring everyone in their community together for a good cause.
 I’m proud to be a part of this ohana.Nita Una, Nu Business Forms

-Another example is General Growth Properties, Inc.’s (GGP’s) Ala Moana Center.
+Another example is GGP’s Ala Moana Center.
 The mall partners with a local non-profit on a spring “fashion” event, where together they collect items to be used by women re-entering the workforce.

 Along with other malls including GGP’s Prince Kuhio Plaza, Ala Moana also hosts the Laulima Giving Day, which collects donations and raises money to benefit Keiki o ka Aina, a non-profit organization that helps underprivileged families in Hawaii.

-Or, consider Washington Prime Group’s Pearlridge Center, the second largest mall in Hawaii owned in part by Washington Prime Group, which, along with the American Institute of Architects, Honolulu Chapter, hosts the annual Canstruction® competition.
-Last year, Canstruction raised 20,252 pounds of food, which will provide a total of 15,946 meals for the Hawaii Food Bank.
+Or, consider Washington Prime Group’s Pearlridge Center, the second largest mall in Hawaii, which hosts the annual Canstruction® competition along with the American Institute of Architects, Honolulu Chapter.
+Over the past 11 years, Canstruction raised 351,130 pounds of food to help feed the hungry in Hawaii, providing a total of 276,480 meals for the Hawaii Food Bank.